A-kly/School-Vault/SOC 225/Chapter 4.md

 				- No forcing participants
 		- Benefits must outweigh the risks
 		- This established the basics of university ethics
+- **When we are determining if a research project should be funded or accepted, the most important test should be to determine if the ==Benefits of the research outweigh the risks==**
+	- Risks to participants, Researcher, and Organization associated with the research (eg. uAlberta)
+	- Use the balance of probabilities
+		- Based on previous knowledge, chance that the research will produce more benefits than risks.
 ### 10 Standards of Nuremburg Code
 1. Volunteers freely consent to participate
 2. Volunteers are fully informed